Yubico/webauthn-sign-kem-extensions/README.md

 ## Introduction

-This extension enables Relying Parties to perform cryptographic operations using the [Asynchronous Remote Key Generation (ARKG)][arkg] protocol, with the authenticator holding all secret key material.
+These extensions enable Relying Parties to sign arbitrary data and perform key agreement using public key protocols, such as Diffie-Hellman.
+Both extensions also support the [Asynchronous Remote Key Generation (ARKG)][arkg] protocol, enabling public key generation to be delegated to a party without giving that party access to any corresponding private keys.

+### The ARKG protocol

-The protocol begins with the authenticator emitting a _seed public key_.
+The ARKG protocol begins with the authenticator emitting a _seed public key_.
 The Relying Party can use the seed public key to generate any number of _derived public keys_, but the Relying Party does not gain access to the corresponding private keys.
 Derived public keys on their own are unlinkable; given two derived public keys